buhrmi/buhrmi/README.md

 Hi there, I'm buhrmi, your humble founder of the Shitcoin Society.

 Here at the Shitcoin Society we offer full-stack web and app development services for tokenization projects, directly integrated with our [investment platform](https://www.shitcoinsociety.com).

 The platform's APIs allow you to easily offer custom experiences to your token holders and investors.
-And once everything is ready, seamlessly migrate your tokens to a supported blockchain of your choice.
+And once everything is ready, we seamlessly migrate your tokens to a supported blockchain of your choice.
 All without losing functionality.
+So let's get started!

 ### Open for collaboration